6 Customer Marketing Strategies for Growth

 You could do this by reading through past reviews and testimonials.
 Here you’ll find examples of how your product has solved certain problems and if they have a favorite feature.

 Once you have the customer’s permission, use the review as part of your customer marketing strategy.
-Sharing customer reviews and stories are a great way of building valuable social proof and credibility.
+Sharing reviews on social media is a great way of building valuable social proof and credibility.

 Email newsletter software MailChimp shares inspiring customer success stories that inspire existing users and potential customers about how they could use the platform.